-Abdominoplasty– The Procedure
+Tummy Tuck – The Procedure

-After Surgery: What to Expect
+After Tummy Tuck Surgery: What to Expect

 Some discomfort may occur after the tummy tuck and this can be managed with medication.
 Swelling, bruising and numbness may also occur.
 Patients are typically required to wear a support garment for a period of time after surgery to help support the new contours of the abdomen and minimize swelling.
 Work can usually be resumed within two to four weeks, though you will be asked to refrain from exercise and strenuous activity for four to six weeks or more.

 Possible Complications of Tummy Tuck

 Like all surgical procedures, there are potential complications associated with abdominoplasty and these may include adverse anesthesia reactions, blood clots, bleeding, excess scarring, poor healing and infection.
 You can minimize your risk by carefully following your doctor’s pre and post-operative instructions.
 For plastic surgery in Pougkeepsie, our office is located only 20 miles south in Newbugh, NY.